maerch/maerch.github.io/_posts/2014-10-22-perceptron.md

 Our kraken gets $$n$$ numbers as input $$(x_1, \cdots, x_n)$$, multiplies them by some weird $$w_i$$ and tests if the sum is greater than the threshold $$\theta$$.
 The $$w$$s are actually weights and they are like the diameter of the tentacle which determines how much electricity will be carried.
 The smaller the weight, the less impact this particular tentacle has on the sum, and with a negative tentacle diameter -- I don't want to even think about that.

-If you have studied some math, you have maybe spotted something very simliar.
+If you have studied some math, you have maybe spotted something very similiar.
 Have you ever seen anything like this?

   $$ \sum_{i=1}^{n} w_i x_i + b = 0 $$

 <div class="img-container float-right"><img src="{{site.url}}/img/2014-10-22-perceptron/wxb.png" width="300px" alt="Linear function to classify them all"></img></div>

 This is a special form to represent a hyperplane in space.
 Since not everybody can think in multiple dimensions like Stephen Hawking, we are going to choose the special case of $$n=2$$, which is representing a line on a two-dimensional plane.
 There is also an easy way to visualize this formula.
 The vector $$\vec{w} = (w_1, w_2)$$ is perpendicular to our line, so by pointing somewhere in space we determine the slope and by adding a bias we manipulate the intersection between the line and the axes.
-Every point $$\vec{x} = (x_1, x_2)$$ that satisfies this equation is excatly on our line.
+Every point $$\vec{x} = (x_1, x_2)$$ that satisfies this equation is exactly on our line.
 The other interesting property is that every point which yields a positive value instead zero on the left side of the equation, is above it and vice versa for the negative case.

 If you look closely, you might see that our Perceptron isn't so much different.
 Rearrange the formula, think of $$\theta$$ as $$-b$$, replace $$>$$ with $$=$$ and you will see that our Perceptron is nothing else than a line in space.